My portfolio is quite an eclectic document, reflecting the varied nature of my life and career to date.

 This developing desire to motivate others to create change is linked back to my very firm sense of social justice, and I have tried to invest my professional work with an element of social responsibility.

 This is what drew me to contacting the Stage Directors UK organisation, as I wanted to not just work in my field, but also help to make it better for others.
 This work is largely behind the scenes and doesn’t carry a great deal of formal recognition, which I think is also important to try and balance my Myers-Briggs-identified tendency towards arrogance and overconfidence.
-I have been encouraged to take this enmeshing of social responsibility and professional practice a step further as a result of this DYPP course, and so drew upon my learnings in the ‘The Pitch’ unit to draft a speech outlining a proposal for using art and culture to combat sectarianism in Belfast.
+I have been encouraged to take this enmeshing of social responsibility and professional practice a step further as a result of courses I have studied, and drew upon my learnings to draft a speech outlining a proposal for using art and culture to combat sectarianism in Belfast.
 This felt like such a natural combination of my interests and my expertise that, now that I possess the skills to communicate persuasively, I am keen to pursue more of this work in the future in an attempt to use what I know to make the world a better place.

 My statement of Professional Practice Philosophy, then, is to continue to use my strengths in big-picture thinking to support my desires to create social change through my work.
 By building on the work I have done to improve on my interpersonal skills, and developing new ways of providing inspiration to my colleagues, I can bring the focus back to those details that will help me not only work effectively but, through my professional practice, continue to make a difference.